jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 * I change the new comments to make them clearer

   .. code-block:: python
-    :lineno-start: 57
+    :lineno-start: 80
-    :emphasize-lines: 2, 8
+    :emphasize-lines: 2, 9

     # NOTES
     # bool(a string with things) is True
-    # bool(positive number) is True
+    # bool(a positive number) is True
-    # bool(negative number) is True
+    # bool(a negative number) is True
+    # True is True
+    # True is an integer
+    # True is a boolean
     # True is NOT False
-    # True is NOT equal to False
-    # True is a boolean
     # bool(the empty string) is False
     # bool(zero) is False
     # bool(None) is False
+    # False is False
+    # False is an integer
+    # False is a boolean
     # False is NOT True
-    # False is NOT equal to True
-    # False is a boolean

 * I add a git_ commit message in the other terminal_